 One could expand on all the points made above.
-I restrict myself to two that are of particular importance: (i) Chomsky's "contributions" to debates on language evolution, and (ii) Chomsky's distortion of the work of others.
-I selected these topics because Chomsky's views about language evolution reveal the full extent of the double standards evident throughout.
+I restrict myself to two that are of particular importance: (i) Chomsky's criticism of and contribution to debates on language evolution, and (ii) Chomsky's distortion of the work of others.
+These topics were selected because Chomsky's views about language evolution reveal the full extent of the double standards evident throughout.
 He ridicules the work of an entire field, without ever citing the views he considers problematic.
-His own view is put forward authoritatively as the only rational option, no evidence supporting it is cited, and none of his speculations are based on work he has completed himself.
+His own view is put forward authoritatively as the only rational option.
+This creates the impression that he is popularizing tidbits of a massive body of scientific work he has conducted.
+Yet, no supporting evidence is cited, and none of his speculations are based on work he has completed himself.
 The tendency to distort and denigrate the work of others is not confined to language evolution and warrants additional attention as I document directly.